kevinding0218/InterviewDocuments/Q and A/Multi-thread & Concurrent.md

 - The thread executing the invocation should hold the key of that object, if the thread that is executing a `wait` method does not hold the key of the object on which it is executing this method, then an exception is raised
 - Note: `wait()` and `notify()` cannot be invokved outside a synchronized block
 - Calling `wait()`
-	- will release the key held by this thread
+	- will release the key held by this thread so that other thead can access the key
 	- put that thread in a **WAIT** special state
 	- The only way to release a thread from a WAIT state is to notify it
 - Calling `notify()`